LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W07-D0-OverviewAndAnnouncements.md

 - To introduce you to asynchronous communication and the usage of AJAX to combine client-side and server-side processing.
 - To introduce you to ES6 promises.
 - To introduce you to the fetch API.
 - To develop your proficiency in designing, implementing, testing and debugging client-side applications that make AJAX calls in JavaScript.

 ### Changes Since Mari's Videos Were Made

-- This week's lab, lab 6, bookmarker version 2 and a weather app, were lab 5 when Mari made the video.
+- This week's lab, lab 6, bookmarker version 2 and a weather app, was lab 5 when Mari made the video.